-Significant Investment - if you have a significant investment in your work, you may be an independent contractor.
-While there is no precise dollar test, the investment must have substance.
-However, a significant investment is not necessary to be an independent contractor.
+Significant investment - if you have a significant incomment in pur work, you may be an independent contractor.
+You le there is no precise dollar test, the investment in substance.
+However, a significant investment in the cessary to be an independent contractor.

-Expenses - if you are not reimbursed for some or all business expenses, then you may be an independent contractor, especially if your unreimbursed business expenses are high.
+Expenses - if the are not rein tursed for some or all business expenses the pour be an independent contractor, especially if you eimbursed business expenses are high.

-Opportunity for Profit or Loss - if you can realize a profit or incur a loss, this suggests that you are in business for yourself and that you may be an independent contractor.
+Opportunity for Profit or loss over calize a profit or incur a loss, this suggests that ou are in business for yourself and that you may be independent contractor.